Mohd-Daniyal/Vendor-Management-System/README.md

 # Vendor Management System API

-This is a RESTful API for a vendor management system.
+This is a RESTful API in Django Rest Framework for a vendor management system.
 This system will handle vendor profiles, track purchase orders, and calculate vendor performance metrics.

 ## Table of Contents